-The scheme was validly registered with HMRC, and there would have been nothing to suggest at the time that it was being used for pension liberation, particularly given that Mr K was already past the minimum pension age of 55.
+The scheme was validly registered with HMRC, and there would have been nothing to suggest at the time that it was being used for pension liberation.
 The case law subsequently established in Hughes v Royal London [2016] EWHC 319 (Ch) indicates that as Mr K already had earnings from his main occupation, a lack of further earnings from the sponsoring employer of which he was a director of in this case wouldn't have invalidated his statutory right to transfer.

-I'm not saying that Aviva should have anticipated the outcome of a court case that hadn't yet happened - if it had suspicions at the time, it should have communicated what those suspicions were, as I'll explain later below.
+I'm not saying that Phoenix should have anticipated the outcome of a court case that hadn't yet happened - if it had suspicions at the time, it should have communicated what those suspicions were, as I'll explain later below.
 But I think it's important to recognise what it's now been established the law actually meant for this sort of transfer.

-Having considered all of this I think Aviva was right to conclude that its prospects were limited, for delaying or blocking Mr K's transfer out of a suspicion that the sponsoring employer wasn't genuine - and could ultimately have been unsuccessful.
+Having considered all of this I think Phoenix's prospects were limited, for delaying or blocking Mr K's transfer out of a suspicion that the sponsoring employer wasn't genuine - and could ultimately have been unsuccessful.
+But more importantly than this, I don't consider I could reasonably expect Phoenix to go to these lengths in the particular circumstances of this case given the apparent outcome of similar enquiries with HMRC in the past.

-In the case of an actual investment scam, it might be expected that engaging further with the member about the potential risks they were taking might lead to the member reconsidering whether they wanted to transfer in any event - and therefore was a more constructive way for Aviva to proceed in the particular circumstances of this case.
-So I've next considered what happened when Aviva got directly in touch with Mr K to explain its concerns.
+In the case of an actual investment scam, it might be expected that engaging further with the member about the potential risks they were taking might lead to the member reconsidering whether they wanted to transfer in any event - and therefore was a more constructive way for Phoenix to proceed in the particular circumstances of this case.
+So I've next considered the possibility that Mr K might have changed his mind about transferring if Phoenix had got directly in touch with him to explain its concerns.